jrasilva-ufpa/VEGFR2_3-Spiro-2-Oxindoline_MD/README.md

 ## Data Availability

 This repository contains AMBER files and processed data.
 Large raw trajectories may not be stored directly in the GitHub repository because of file-size limitations.
-Wh

 ## Software